andrewdonaldsylvester/OGL-Math-Project/README.md

 Homogenous coordinates:

-As you may recall, our vertex shader assigned our coordinates to a **four** dimensional vector instead of a 3d one.
+Our vertex shader assigned our coordinates to a **four** dimensional vector instead of a 3d one.
 This is because OpenGL actually uses four properties for it's vertices.
 X and Y for screen positioning, Z for determining what objects to render in front of the others, and W which is set to 0 if the vector represents and direction, and is set to 1 if it represents a position.

 With this in mind, our first transformation matrix, the translation matrix, will be structured like this:

 ![Translation Matrix Unknown](https://github.com/andrewdonaldsylvester/OGL-Math-Project/blob/main/transl_mat_unk.png)